 The woman, (who asked not to have her name mentioned) was so proud of her dog, Hummmus.. with the extra M because she is so special.
 This hero dog never left her and knew how important she was to this women.
 Hummmus often rode around in a homemade backpack, she knew how to get small so she could be tucked in a bag to ride on the bus, and she faithfully stayed close to her camp.

 We talked about casual things from walking our dogs to bragging about our kids.
 We laughed and enjoyed the ease of conversation without worry of the social barriers that often pull people apart.

 Later in the day, after a day at the Market where we searched high and low for something special to bring back to Hummmus, we met them again and laughed as Hummmus graciously accepted the organic peanut-butter handmade cookies from the fancy stand in the Pike Market and the new leash we also had to have.

 This woman told me that she had a son many years ago and she wondered if she would ever see him again.
 Then she gently reached over to her dog, perhaps for a moment needing the comfort that only Hummmus could give.
 Today more than treats and leashes, I wanted to give this moment my time and understanding.
 I wanted her to know that she was seen, she was heard, and she was not forgotten.

 My daughter listened to every word, while watching this little dog who introduced us to a woman with new stories to tell.
 I know Sara learned something that day and it was worth every minute.

 Hummmus reminded me of my dog Wynter, both girls are not too fond of strangers but would gladly put their lives in danger to keep us safe.
 Living on the streets, this woman depended on Hummmus to keep her safe.

-She wasn’t asking me for money and I wasn’t judging her for her choices in life.
+The woman wasn't asking me for money and I wasn't judging her for her choices in life.
 We were simply two women on the street who love dogs.
 Good luck my friend, safe travels to you and Hummus.